 - Ability to commit the time necessary to complete the program successfully

-Applications for the 2019-2020 academic year (September through June) are currently being accepted.
-There is a rolling deadline until October 1st, 2019 though applicants are encouraged to apply as early as possible.
+Applications for the 2020-2021 academic year (September through June) are currently being accepted.

 - A completed application form